Keith C. Mier

 Your use of this website and any communications with Sutin, Thayer & Browne law firm through this website do not constitute or create an attorney-client relationship with Sutin, Thayer & Browne.
 You do not have an attorney-client relationship with Sutin, Thayer & Browne and cannot expect Sutin, Thayer & Browne to take any action on your behalf unless and until you and Sutin, Thayer & Browne make an explicit agreement setting forth the scope of representation, the fee arrangement and other relevant matters.
 Any information you send to Sutin, Thayer & Browne law firm through this website is non-confidential and non-privileged.
 Do not send or include any information in your email that you consider to be confidential or privileged.

 KEITH C. MIER is a firm shareholder and member of its litigation group.
-He practices in Albuquerque and Santa Fe, primarily in labor and employment law, education law, commercial litigation, healthcare, corrections litigation, Indian law, creditor rights and water law.
+He practices in Albuquerque and Santa Fe, primarily in labor law, employment law, education law, commercial litigation, healthcare, corrections litigation, Indian law, creditor rights and water law.

 Before joining the firm, Keith worked in legal consulting in the public sector, primarily in labor relations, defense of grievances, EEOC charges, Human Rights Division charges, Department of Labor charges, Department of Justice charges, employment issues, conflict resolution, contract negotiations and administration, and compensation issues; human resources consulting; and collective bargaining issues.